 I don’t wear knee boots a lot right now, but I do love this pair that I picked up during the #NSale last summer.
 The suede makes them a bit tricky for messy winter weather, and I also have the Sylvia but I haven’t had a chance to wear them yet.

 You can’t talk about winter shoe essentials without talking about snow boots!
 I’ve had a lot of snow boots over the years, and most of my favorites have been Sorel, but the UGG Adirondack tops them all.

-I first discovered these 5 or 6 years ago when I was visiting my parents in Maine, and I borrowed my mom’s.
+I first discovered these 9 years ago when I was visiting my parents in Maine, and I borrowed my mom’s.
 I even wrote a post about it back then.

-I didn’t buy myself any at the time because I had other snow boots, but this year when I was looking for a new pair, I did some internet research that pretty much confirmed that these are the best snow boots for my needs.
+I didn’t buy myself a pair of the UGG Adirondacks at the time because I had other snow boots, but last year when I was looking for a new pair, I did some internet research that pretty much confirmed that these are the best snow boots for my needs.

 For starters, they’re shockingly lightweight and flexible, considering how bulky they appear.
 Plus, they’re completely waterproof and fully lined with UGGpure™ – a textile made from wool that’s designed to feel and wear like genuine shearling.
 They’re so cozy and soft inside that I never wear socks with mine.

 You can also flip up the top of the shaft and lace them all the way up to make them taller and warmer, but I usually wear mine turned down as pictured above.